notmuch/notmuch/doc/notmuch-emacs.rst

 ``j``
     Jump to saved searches using :ref:`notmuch-jump`.

+.. _notmuch-jump:

 notmuch-jump
 ------------

-Saved searches configured through :ref:`notmuch-saved-searches` can include a "shortcut key" that's accessible through notmuch-jump.
+Saved searches configured through :ref:`saved-searches` can include a "shortcut key" that's accessible through notmuch-jump.
 Pressing ``j`` anywhere in notmuch followed by the configured shortcut key of a saved search will immediately jump to that saved search.
 For